Oldest Players with 100-Point Seasons

 In general, those who score 100 points are in or near their peak years.
 A University of British Columbia study found that forwards peak at 28 but are within 90 percent of their peaks until age 32.
 Afterward, a significant decline occurs that continues as their careers progress.

-In 2022-23, only Karlsson was 32 or older and hit the century mark.
+In 2023-24, only Panarin was 32 or older and hit the century mark.
 In 2009-10, three of four were younger than their peak ages with only 29-year-old Henrik Sedin beyond his peak.
 Yet he was still in his 20s.
 Finally, for the 1981-82 season, Marcel Dionne was the only player past his peak of the 13.
 This article is about players beyond their peaks who have scored 100-plus points in a season.

 Oldest Players with 100-Point Seasons Joe Sakic, Jaromir Jagr, Marcel Dionne